You can find the links to the most recent issues here:

-The European Institute of Education and Social Policy (www.eiesp.org) is a non-profit organisation with 37 years' experience in the analysis of education and training policies in Europe and in the partner countries of the European Union.
+The European Institute of Education and Social Policy is a non-profit organisation with more than 40 years' experience in the analysis of education and training policies in Europe and in the partner countries of the European Union.
 The institute was founded in 1975 by the European Cultural Foundation to meet a need of the European Commission by contributing to the development of cooperation in education in Europe.

 The EIESP contributes through its work and its international network to strengthening cooperation in education in Europe and between Europe and its partners.

-The EIESP edits the European Journal of Education which is published by Wiley-Blackwell.
-EJE is a peer reviewed journal of international reputation and readership specialised in research on education and the evaluation and review of education and training policies in a global perspective.
+The EIESP edits the European Journal of Education (EJE) which is published by Wiley-Blackwell.
+EJE is a peer-reviewed journal of international reputation and readership specialised in research on education and the evaluation and review of education and training policies in a global perspective.
 It is thematic and receives an ISI Impact Factor ranking.
-EJE is accessible through about 16,000 institutions around the world and in 2012 there were over 105,000 downloads of articles. (http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1465-3435).
+EJE is accessible through about 16,000 institutions around the world and in 2012 there were over 105,000 downloads of articles.
+You can access the online version of the journal here.

 The EIESP is on the European Commission's register of interest representatives.
 This is a voluntary Register, in the context of the European Transparency Initiative, which includes a commitment to abide by the Code of Conduct.